 - Special deals on flights and insurance

-Living & working at Shiga Kogen
+Living and working at Shiga Kogen

 Shiga International Ski School is the only operating international, English speaking ski school in Shiga Kogen.
 The team there at Okushiga are from all around the world and operate closely with each other, with the goal of making sure guests enjoy their time out on the mountain as much as possible (while learning a few skiing tips and tricks along the way).
-As an employee at Shiga International, you will receive locals discounts on shop items there in Okushiga and free lunch every work day.
+As an employee at Shiga International, you will receive locals discounts on shop items and free lunch every work day.
 The level one teaching wage is 2000 yen per hour (subject to increase with further qualifications).

-There is the 1,000-year-old hot springs town of Shibu Onsen located next to the Snow Monkey Park and the city of Nagano is not too far away with the very historical Zenkoji Temple.
+There is the 1,000-year-old hot springs town of Shibu Onsen located next to the Snow Monkey Park and the city of Nagano is not too far away from the very historical Zenkoji Temple.
 There are great festivals to see nearby as well as many other ski areas to explore.

 What about accommodation?